What’s a Typical Fractional CMO Hourly Rate? Answering Your Burning CMO Questions.

 Remember, Payscale.com puts the average CMO salary north of $170k.
 Skilled CMOs in prominent industries like energy, tech, and healthcare command closer to $250k, with Glassdoor.com placing the upper limit at $310k.
 And that doesn’t count benefits and company equity, which full-time CMOs usually expect.

 So how much will a fractional CMO set you back?
 The current standard is about $200-$300 per hour.
 However, we don’t recommend entering into a strict, open-ended hourly agreement.
 Building a working marketing strategy takes time.
-We, therefore, recommend that you retain a fractional CMO for at least ten hours a week on a six-month contract.
+We, therefore, recommend that you retain a Fractional Marketing Director for at least ten hours a week on a six-month contract.

 What are some advantages of using a Fractional CMO?